 However, physiological subdivisions of dormancy do not coincide with the morphological dormancy found in white spruce (Picea glauca) and other conifers (Owens et al. 1977).

-Eventually, however, a temperate-climate plant automatically goes dormant, no matter what environmental conditions it experiences.
+Eventually, nevertheless, a temperate-climate plant automatically goes dormant, no matter what environmental conditions it experiences.
 Deciduous plants lose their leaves; evergreens curtail all new growth.
 Going through an “eternal summer” and the resultant automatic dormancy is stressful to the plant and usually fatal.

 Short photoperiods induce dormancy and permit the formation of needle primordia.
 Primordia formation requires 8 to 10 weeks and must be followed by 6 weeks of chilling at 2 °C.